tinted-theming/base16-vim/README.md

 Supports graphical Vim and console Vim.

 Over [70 themes](https://github.com/chriskempson/base16-schemes-source/blob/master/list.yaml) plus light/dark variations are available.
-Here are some of my favorites:
+Here are some of our favorites:

 The `classic-dark` theme: